-- The concept of Natural capital highlights the importance of conserving the stock of natural assets and the consequent social and environmental benefits. - Monetizing ecosystems services, as carbon absorption and increase in fish stocks for fisheries, would add the currently missing economic dimension. - Pure conservation has to become an economic alternative in itself, i.e. it should be considered as a standalone sector.
+- The concept of Natural capital highlights the importance of conserving the stock of natural assets and the consequent social and environmental benefits. - Monetizing ecosystems services provided by nature and biodiversity (such as carbon absorption or increase in fish stocks for fisheries) would add the currently missing economic dimension. - Pure conservation has to become an economic alternative in itself, i.e. it should be considered as a standalone sector.